 We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Material Uncertainty Related to Going Concern
+Emphasis of Matter - Material Uncertainty Related to Going Concern

-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss in the past and currently has an accumulated deficit of \$33,630,623.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company incurred a net loss of \$23,141 and currently has an accumulated deficit of \$33,653,764.
 As stated in Note 1, these events or conditions, along with other matters indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.